The Canada-U.S. Defence Relationship

-The North American Aerospace Defence Command (NORAD), is a bi-national military command established in 1958 with a mandate to monitor and defend North American airspace, and remains the centrepiece of the Canada-United States defence relationship.
-It is a leading example of the Canadian approach to engagement and partnership with the U.S. in the common defence of the continent.
+The North American Aerospace Defence Command (NORAD), is a bi-national military command established in 1958 with a mandate to monitor and defend North American airspace, and remains the cornerstone of the Canada-U.S. defence relationship.
+It is a unique example of the depth and breadth of Canadian and U.S. cooperation in the common defence of the continent.

 There have been nine NORAD renewals since 1958, though the basic text of the Agreement has been revised substantially only four times – in 1975, 1981, 1996, and 2006.
 The 2006 revision established a permanent arrangement by removing the requirement for formal renewal every four years.
 However, the Agreement remains subject to review at least every four years or at the request of either of the parties.

-Another important evolution in 2006 was to expand NORAD’s mission to include a maritime warning mission.
+Another important evolution in 2006 was to expand NORAD’s mandate to include a maritime warning mission.

 Since the inception of NORAD, Canada has helped maintain the North Warning System, a series of 11 long-range and 36 short-range radars along the entire Arctic coast of North America.
 Tied in with other NORAD radars, the system forms a radar buffer zone 4,800-kilometres long and 320-kilometres wide.
 It stretches from Alaska, across Canada, to Greenland, and allows NORAD to detect all approaching airborne activity.